21 Shade Perennials For Zone 5 Gardens

 Bush honeysuckle grows in the sun but can also grow in partial or “mostly” shady areas.

-If you are looking for a zone 5-friendly shade-loving shrub, Bush Honeysuckle is a great option.
+If you are looking for a zone 5 shade-loving perennial, bush honeysuckle is a great option.
 You can also use this shrub to form a hedge.
-The small yellow flowers and lush foliage of this shrub provide an interesting visual for your shade garden.
+The small yellow flowers and lush foliage provide an interesting visual for your shade garden.
 The green leaves fade into yellow and orange in the fall season.

 Climbing Hydrangea